 Although foodborne botulism is rare, it is commonly associated with homemade pickled fruit and vegetable products that have pH levels specifically above 4.6 because these levels create the perfect environment for harmful toxins to grow and when consumed can cause foodborne botulism.
 The chance of this occurring can be greatly minimized by having your pickled fruit and vegetable products tested.

-Participation will validate your standardized, personal, or family recipe(s) and verify a finished equilibrium pH of 4.6 or below.
-A producer may submit up to five different products for free equilibrium pH testing.
+If you choose to have your product tested, the results will validate your standardized, personal, or family recipe(s) and verify a finished equilibrium pH of 4.6 or below.
 Results will be mailed directly to you and will confirm if your recipe is just right or prompt you to make adjustments to assure the safety of your product for your customers.
-Samples will be collected and processed on a first come first serve basis.
-Funding is limited so please take advantage of this free opportunity to show your customers how much you care.

 What is the Cottage Foods Act?
 History

 Frequently Requested Information